-2.34 Following the Independent Examination, the Department for Infrastructure will issue a Direction to the Council, requiring us to adopt the draft Local Policies Plan as originally prepared or with modifications.
+2.34 Following the Independent Examination, the Department of the Environment will issue a Direction to the Council, requiring us to adopt the draft Local Policies Plan as originally prepared or with modifications.
 We may also be directed to withdraw the draft Local Policies Plan.
 In either scenario, the Department will be expected to give reasons for its decisions.

-- a.
-We will issue a public notice to confirm: - i.
+a.
+We will issue a public notice to confirm:

+- i.
 Adoption of the Local Policies Plan; and - ii.
-Where to get copies of the Local Policies Plan, the Department for Infrastructure's Direction, and the accompanying Independent Examiner's Report.
+Where to get copies of the Local Policies Plan, the Department of the Environment Direction, and the accompanying Independent Examiner's Report.